DookBeta/Dook-Microsoft_Futuro_Del_Trabajo/README.md

 ¡ Bienvenidos al Repositorio de Dook !

-a) DahboardDook - Web platform that runs with ATOM and offereded to Small to Medium Sized companies as a service to upload vacancies.
+a) Dahsboard - Web platform that runs with ATOM and offereded to Small to Medium Sized companies as a service to upload vacancies.

 b) LandingPageDook - Our Application Landing Page dookapp.com